 Those delays were caused by complex negotiations that involved such factors as ad revenue sharing, and how those services were accessed by consumers—meaning, whether Roku users tapped into, say, HBO Max directly, or through disaggregation via Roku Channels.

 In the case of the Spectrum TV app, it’s unclear as to what specifically the two sides are haggling about.
-Notably, a source with insight into the negotiations said the impasse has nothing to do with Charter’s cozier relationship with Apple.
+A source with insight into the negotiations said the impasse has nothing to do with Charter’s cozier relationship with Apple.
 Notably, two years ago, Charter promoted its Spectrum TV service with Apple TV 4K giveaways, while also launching the Spectrum TV app on the platform.

-It’s unclear as to how much pressure Charter is under to have its app restored to the No. 1 connected TV device platform.
-Last week, Charter reported that it finished 2020 by adding 56,000 pay TV subscribers—an outlier performance, given the steep erosion of most linear pay TV platforms right now.
+It’s also unclear as to how much pressure Charter is under to have its app restored to the No. 1 connected TV device platform.
+Charter reported that it finished 2020 by adding 56,000 pay TV subscribers—an outlier performance, given the steep erosion of most linear pay TV platforms right now.

 Certainly, for Comcast, there are advantages for having consumers access services like Peacock through Xfinity Flex, where data collection and advanced advertising can be far more controlled vs. a third-party platform like Roku.